-Hunker down with these easy and fun activities for your family —or just for you.
+Hunker down with these easy and fun things to do at home during winter for your family —or just for you.

 The feel of flannel sheets, the sound of stories told aloud, the scent of something delicious baking in the oven.
 As winter settles in, plan on nestling with family and friends in the warm embrace of your home.
 Whether your idea of cozy quality time is sipping tea or reading by the fire, here are 10 fun easy things to do at home that will take you through the season.